Code-Institute-Submissions/ecommerce-pp5-2/README.md

 ### Mobile Media Query Issues on Home Page Navigation
 #### Description:
 When testing the responsiveness of the site, the CSS media queries function correctly on the homepage when resizing the browser from a larger screen size to a mobile screen size.
-However, an issue arises when navigating away from the homepage and then returning: the CSS media queries are not applied upon return to the home page.
+However, an issue arises when navigating away from the homepage and then returning the CSS media queries are not applied upon return to the home page.

 #### Steps to Reproduce:
  - Open the website on a desktop chrome browser